 In October 2018, the Company entered into a lease for its corporate headquarters in Stamford, CT.
 In January 2022, the Company amended this lease agreement to extend the lease term through April 2028, with two five-year renewal options or one ten-year renewal option.
-Pursuant to the amendment, the Company is entitled to \$0.5 million in tenant allowances, which may be used to offset certain future capital expenditures, and the lease payments increase by 2.5% in each year commencing December 1, 2022.
-The amendment was treated as a modification and the lease liability and Operating lease right-of-use asset were updated to reflect minimum lease payments and any other adjustments.
+Pursuant to the amendment, the Company is entitled to \$0.5 million in tenant allowances, which may be used to offset certain future capital expenditures, and the lease payments increase by 2.5% each year commencing December 1, 2022.